aschiffer186/Fermi/Fermi-Lang/Definitions.md

     3. If `T1` and `T2` are both floating-point types, `TO` will be the larger of thw two types.
     4. If one of `T1` and `T2` is a floating-point type and the other is a signed-integer type and the floating-point type is at least as big as the signed-integer type; `T0` will be the floating-point type.
     5. Otherwise the program is ill-formed.
+# Expression
+* An expression takes as an input one or more not necessarily distinct entities and returns an entity.
+* Each expression has a value and a type; the value of an expression is the value of the returned entity; the type of an expression is the type of the returned expression.
+* There are two types of expressions: identity expressions and creational expressions.
+## Identity Expressions
+* An identity takes as an input an entity and returns that entity unchanged.
+* There are two types of identity expressions: literals and identifiers (when used in the context of an expression).
+### Identifier
+* The input to an identifier expression is the entity associated with the variable named by the identifier and the same identity is returned.
+### Literal
+* The input to a literal expression is the entity whose value is given by the value of the literal and whose type is the type of the literal; the same literal is returned.
+## Creational Expressions
+* A creational expression takes as an input one or more entities and returns an entity.
+* A creational expression does not modify its input entity
+### Binary Expressions
+* Binary creational expressions take in two entities and return an entity
+#### Binary Addition